-Capital expenditures and needs - Total capital expenditures for 2014 were \$65.1 million.
-These capital expenditures were primarily for the purchase of ATMs to meet contractual requirements in Poland and India, the purchase and installation of ATMs in key under-penetrated markets, the purchase of POS terminals for the epay and Money Transfer Segments, and office, data center and company store computer equipment and software.
-Total capital expenditures for 2015 are currently estimated to be approximately \$50 million to \$60 million.
+Capital expenditures and needs - Total capital expenditures for 2015 were \$81.3 million.
+These capital expenditures were primarily for the purchase of ATMs to expand our IAD network in Europe and meet contractual requirements in Poland and India, the purchase and installation of ATMs in key under-penetrated markets, the purchase of POS terminals for the epay and Money Transfer Segments, and office, data center and company store computer equipment and software.
+Total capital expenditures for 2016 are currently estimated to be approximately \$75 million to \$85 million.